holocm/holo-attic/test/01-basic/README.md

 Also, some error cases are tested:

-* `/etc/no-stock-file.conf` has a repo file, but not a stock config file.
+* `/etc/stock-file-missing.conf` has a repo file, but not a stock config file.
+* `/etc/stock-file-is-directory.conf` has a repo file, but the target is a directory (and thus not a manageable file).